HALL OF FAME HONOREES

 Phil Johnson, a former Utah State basketball player, coached Weber State to a 68-16 record, and was a three-time Big Sky Conference Coach of the Year before moving into the NBA.
-Johnson was a starter for two Utah State teams that played in the NCAA Tournament, also excelling in track and field.
-He joined Dick Motta, his high school coach in Idaho, as a Weber State assistant to launch his coaching career.
+Johnson was a starter for two Utah State teams that played in the NCAA Tournament, while also excelling in track and field.
+He joined Dick Motta, his high school coach in Grace, Idaho, as a Weber State assistant to launch his coaching career.
 Johnson worked in the NBA for more than 40 years and was the Coach of the Year in 1975 with Kansas City.
 He spent 23 seasons as Jerry Sloan’s lead assistant with the Utah Jazz and was instrumental in building one of the league’s top teams in the 1990s.

 Toole, who attended North Summit High School and Utah State, worked in the NFL for 19 seasons as a side judge.
 He officiated in two Super Bowls, five conference championship games and 11 other playoff games, plus a Pro Bowl.
 He has been inducted into the National High School Sports Hall of Fame.
 Toole started his career by officiating junior high and intramural football games for $3 as a USU student.
 He worked college and pro games for 35 years in the Big Sky Conference and the Western Athletic Conference and then the NFL.
 His personal philosophy was based on the belief that “I had the courage to make the right call,” he said.